risk-first/website/practices/Estimates.md

 ![Under Construction](images/state/uc.png)

 In this section, we're going to put a Risk-First spin on the process of [Estimating](Estimates).
-But, in order to get there, we first need to start with understanding _why_ we estimate, and some history around why this has been so problematic in the software world.
+But, in order to get there, we first need to start with understanding _why_ we estimate.
+We're going to look at some "Old Saws" of software estimation and what we can learn from them.
+Finally, we'll bring our Risk-First menagerie to bear on de-risking the estimation process.

 ## The Purpose Of Estimating